c3se/gts-course/lectures/slides.md

 # Accelerators (GPUs)

-* Originally made for graphics rendering.
+* Originally made for graphics rendering but that's just lots of linear algebra.
 * Typically good at FP32 and below whereas scientific computing on CPUs has generally used FP64 (double precision).
   * Newton iteration; accuracy isn't important for the tangent problem
   * Iterative problems can start with FP16 then switch to FP32, FP64 for fine tuning